Visiting Guidelines

 - Flowers or live plants are not permitted in patient rooms

-- Outpatient Infusion: 2 support persons over the age of 14 per patient.
+Outpatient Infusion: Patients my designate two (2) support persons over the age of 14.
 Phone conference calls can be utilized for those who are not able to attend.

-- Day of Surgery: Two support persons may visit in the patient's room or ambulatory care at any time prior to surgery
+Day of Surgery: Two (2) support persons may visit in the patient's room or ambulatory care at any time prior to surgery.

 - Hospice patients may have visitors at any time.